 One of the most-visited hill stations in India, Nainital's serenity never fades.
 But the best months to witness the aforementioned are March, June, November, and December.

 According to the legend, it is believed that once upon a time there was a mighty king, Daksha who ruled the country and had a daughter named Sati.
-When Sati, King Daksha's favourite daughter, came of age, naturally, the King started searching for a groom.
+When Sati, King Daksha's favorite daughter, came of age, naturally, the King started searching for a groom.
 However, destiny had something else planned for them.

 Sati fell in love with Lord Shiva, whom the King despised.
 Soon, against the king’s desire, both Lord Shiva and Sati tied the knot and started living together.
 This didn’t go well with the king.
 Thus, when, one day, he organized a fire ritual (yajna), he didn’t invite them both.

 When Lord Shiva came to know of this, he started performing Tandava, the dance of destruction.
 Due to this, even the Gods feared the end of the world.
 They pleaded to Lord Vishnu to intervene and do something about it.
-Thus, he used his Sudarshan Chakra and cut Sati’s body in 52 parts.
+Thus, he used his Sudarshan Chakra and cut Sati’s body into 52 parts.
 Each of these human body parts fell on different lands across India, where the 52 Shakti Peethas are sited in the current time.

 The place where Goddess Sati's eyes fell is today known as Naina Devi Temple which is one of the Shakti Peethas.
-Due to the lake's close proximity to the temple, it has also been named on the similar lines.
+Due to the lake's close proximity to the temple, it has also been named on similar lines.

 In the ancient Hindu texts, this lake has been mentioned as the Tririshi Sarovar.
-It is believed that three Maha Rishis used to do their sadhana here namely Atri, Pulastya and Pulaha.
+It is believed that three Maha Rishis used to do their sadhana here namely Atri, Pulastya, and Pulaha.
 Once upon a time, these three sages dug a giant hole in the soil and filled it with water.
-It is said that waterbody was none other than Naini Lake.
+It is said that the waterbody was none other than Naini Lake.

 This is perhaps one of the most visited attractions locally.
 From here, a person can see the panoramic views of the herculean Himalayas.

 Naini Lake is situated at a distance of about 284, 1,499, 1,304, 2,108 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the details on how you can reach Naini Lake by the following means of public transport.

-By Air.
 The nearest airport is Pantnagar Airport (PGH) situated (approx) 55 km away.
 However, it would be best to travel here via Chandigarh and Delhi Airport as the connecting aerodromes.
 Once you deboard at the airport, hire a cab to reach your destination.

 You can consider deboarding at Kathgodam Railway Station (KGM) situated 20-30 km away.
 After deboarding at the station, you can easily take a cab to reach the lake.

 You can also plan a trip here via well-maintained road networks of this region.
 A road trip is by far, the best way to travel to any place, especially the Northern regions of India which welcome the tourists with natural abundance.
 To travel by road, you will have to hire a cab or a bus.
 Otherwise, depending upon your convenience and budget and geographical localtion, you can also travel via your own vehicle.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
-Click here
+Click here.